 Hurricane Proof House

 Lateral forces are a major problem in hurricanes and flood zones.
 Proper construction detailing is essential.
-Make sure your architect or engineer is familiar with this type of detailing. shear walls prevent the house from tipping over.
+Make sure your architect or engineer is familiar with this type of detailing.
+Shear walls prevent the house from tipping over.
 Strapping prevents it from coming apart at the seems and having parts ripped off.
 You also need to make sure the architect or engineer comes out to the job site and inspects the details before the house is finished.
-Here are a few photos of some examples on a 2 houses we did in the flood zone.
+Here are a few photos of some examples on 2 houses we did in the flood zone.
 Check out another article we wrote on hurricane proof house design to learn more.

 Flood Proof and Hurricane Proof House Products

 There are lots of different products that go into building a flood proof home.
 Make sure these products are hurricane rated especially your windows and doors.
 I cannot emphasize the importance of hurricane rated windows and doors.
-There are lots of different manufacturers you can look at and I promise you will be able to find some in all price ranges.
-Windows are expensive but it is worth the money.
+There are lots of different manufacturers you can look at and I promise, you will be able to find some in all price ranges.

 Backup power may be a really good idea.
-We recommend solar panels that are properly fastened to the roof this can be capable of providing your full power needs all year round.
-Make sure the installer has them tied down very well so they don’t blow off in high winds or a hurricane.
+We recommend solar panels that are properly fastened to the roof this can be capable of providing your power needs all year round.
 Alternatively we have used natural gas generators that automatically kick in when the power goes down solely for emergency back up.